Here’s How People In India Are Manipulating Twitter Trends To Spread Political Propaganda

 Getting political propaganda to trend on Twitter is an effective way to influence the public.
 “Twitter is where Indian politics now happens, and where opinions are formed, and where the agenda is set,” said Pratik Sinha, founder of Alt News, a leading website that busts Indian fake news and hoaxes.
 “Twitter is where the most important people in India’s politics and media are.”

 These political hashtag campaigns now trend so frequently on Twitter in India that websites like Sinha’s Alt News and Twitter accounts like @trollabhakt have taken it upon themselves to track the phenomenon. @trollabhakt, an anonymous user who described himself to BuzzFeed News as a techie “who is disgusted by all these fake trends, and who doesn’t support [n]or is a member of any political party,” uses a custom Python script to collect tweets from Twitter’s API.
 He then collates tweets participating in organized hashtag campaigns in Google spreadsheets, which he links to on his Twitter account.
-BuzzFeed News used some of @trollabhakt’s data in its analysis on hashtags like #ModiTransformsIndia that glorified India's Prime Minister, and #LiesAgainstShah, which circulated after a publication alleged that a company owned by the son of a prominent politician had received undue benefits from the government.
+BuzzFeed News used some of @trollabhakt’s data in its analysis on hashtags like #ModiTransformsIndia that glorified India's prime minister, #BJPMoneyLaunderingDay, used by BJP critics to lash out against demonetization, and #LiesAgainstShah, which circulated after a publication alleged that a company owned by the son of a prominent politician had received undue benefits from the government.

 Getting a political hashtag to trend on Twitter has implications beyond the social network.
-At the end of August, for instance, an orchestrated campaign made the hashtag #DemonetisationSuccess the number one trend on Twitter in India for over 10 hours.
+At the end of August, for instance, an orchestrated campaign made the hashtag #DemonetisationSuccess the No. 1 trend on Twitter in India for over 10 hours.
 India’s central bank had announced only a day earlier that demonetization — Narendra Modi’s abrupt decision to ban 86% of the country's currency bills and swap them out for new ones, ostentatiously to weed out illegal cash hoarders — had effectively failed in its objective.

-What started off as an organized campaign by relative Twitter nobodies, such as this no-bio account with 42 followers, and this digital advertising professional with 210 followers, eventually blew up so much that official accounts of the BJP, India’s ruling party, and the country’s most prominent politicians, such as its Minister for Information and Broadcasting, used the hashtag in tweets.
+What started off as an organized campaign by relative Twitter nobodies, such as this no-bio account with 42 followers, and this digital advertising professional with 210 followers, eventually blew up so much that official accounts of the BJP, India’s ruling party, and the country’s most prominent politicians, such as its minister for information and broadcasting, used the hashtag in tweets.

 While most signs point to demonetization being a failure, official government Twitter accounts used the popularity of #DemonetisationSuccess to hail the success of the demonetization effort.
 The hashtag campaign didn’t quite convince people, but it did distract them from the reporting on the failure of the program.

 Overwhelming Twitter’s trending topics algorithm to create a trend on demand isn’t new.
-It’s the same trick that the notorious internet forum 4chan used back in 2009 to flood Twitter with the decidedly NSFW #gorillapenis hashtag by creating fake Twitter accounts that tweeted it thousands of times to make it trend.
+It’s the same trick that the notorious internet forum 4chan used back in 2009 to flood Twitter with the decidedly NSFW #GorillaPenis hashtag by creating fake Twitter accounts that tweeted it thousands of times to make it trend.
 4chan called the project “Operation Shitter” and posted a detailed list of instructions to make a hashtag trend — similar to the instructions Sinha found.
-Twitter manually removed #gorillapenis hashtag from its trending column, but tweets with the hashtag are still visible.
+Twitter manually removed #GorillaPenis from its trending column, but tweets with the hashtag are still visible.

 Earlier this year, trolls used similar tactics to orchestrate a harassment campaign against Dhanya Rajendran, the editor of an Indian news website, by flooding the platform with the hashtag #PublicityBeepDhanya and getting it to trend.
 Twitter manually removed the trend only after Rajendran called people at the company who she knew personally.